 ES: Swift was deliberately given the Swift Package Manager to try to encourage third-party libraries.
 For a while, a bunch of us were pushing for what we call the “sub-standard library.”
 “Sub-standard” is kind of a joke, and the idea was that we put together things that we thought could go into the standard library.
 And then Apple sort of ran with that, so there are things that go into the Swift builds that aren’t in the language yet, so you can try them out.

 PZ: Regarding third-party libraries, meaning libraries developed by common developers, I see them as a fast-growing branch and they help the ecosystem to flourish.
-But at the same time, I’m starting to feel that there’s no real need for these libraries because, if you are able to go with the flow, in the end, you are able to do the coding without any special need for third-party libraries.
+But at the same time, I’m starting to feel that there’s no real need for these libraries because, if you can go with the flow, in the end, you can do the coding without any special need for third-party libraries.